ZiadJ/knockoutjs-reactor/README.md

         }
     }).extend({ throttle: 200 });

-The observable this.data above listens to changes in all subscribables within this.params only.
-However to avoid unnecessary/unexpected callbacks no listeners are created for any additional subcribables used within the evaluator function.
+The observable <b>this.data</b> above listens to changes in all subscribables within <b>this.params</b> but no additional listeners are created for subcribables used within the evaluator function.

-To avoid listening to changes in this.params.showSearch our object can be rearranged as follows:
+If say we'd like to avoid listening to changes in this.params.showSearch we can rearrange our object as follows:

     this.params = {
         name: ko.observable(),